Sinking of the RMS Lusitania: Submarine activity

-At about 11:00 on 7 May, the Admiralty radioed another warning to all ships, probably as a result of a request by Alfred Booth, who was concerned about Lusitania: "U-boats active in southern part of Irish Channel.
-Last heard of twenty miles south of Coningbeg Light Vessel".
+At about 11:52 on 7 May, the ship received another warning from the Admiralty, probably as a result of a request by Alfred Booth, who was concerned about Lusitania: "U-boats active in southern part of Irish Channel.
+Last heard of twenty miles south of Coningbeg Light Vessel."
 Booth and all of Liverpool had received news of the sinkings, which the Admiralty had known about by at least 3:00 that morning.
-Turner adjusted his heading northeast, not knowing that this report related to events of the previous day and apparently thinking submarines would be more likely to keep to the open sea, so that Lusitania would be safer close to land.
+Turner adjusted his heading northeast, not knowing that this report related to events of the previous day and apparently thinking submarines would be more likely to keep to the open sea, or that a sinking would be safer in shallower water.
 At 13:00 another message was received, "Submarine five miles south of Cape Clear proceeding west when sighted at 10:00 am".
 This report was inaccurate as no submarine had been at that location, but gave the impression that at least one submarine had been safely passed.
+Believing he was in a "safe zone", Turner focused on planning a course to Liverpool through what he understood to be dangerous waters further ahead.

 U-20 was low on fuel and had only three torpedoes left.
-On the morning of 7 May, visibility was poor and Schwieger decided to head for home.
+That morning, visibility was poor and Schwieger decided to head for home.
 He submerged at 11:00 after sighting a fishing boat which he believed might be a British patrol and shortly after was passed while still submerged by a ship at high speed.
-This was the cruiser HMS Juno returning to Queenstown, travelling fast and zig-zagging having received warning of submarine activity off Queenstown at 07:45.
+This was the cruiser HMS Juno returning to Queenstown, zig-zagging at her fastest sustainable speed of 16 knots having received warning of submarine activity off Queenstown at 07:45.
 The Admiralty considered these old cruisers highly vulnerable to submarines, and indeed Schwieger attempted to target the ship.